 - Prioritize and deprioritize the tasks while maximizing the amount of work not done to ensure you accomplish your goals while enjoying the life

 - You need to do regular investments in yourself for personal, professional and financial improvements as in to learn and do something new on a regular basis.
 This will allow you to go incrementally

 - Take ownership, be ready to make mistakes and learn from them.

 Closely examining these points would tell you that these are some of the Agile fundamentals.
-There are many other things that can be inferred from above story which would further reveal its similarity with Agile however, the point here is to highlight that life in general requires you to be Agile, if you are gearing for success.
+There are many other things that can be inferred from the above story which would further reveal its similarity with Agile, however, the point here is to highlight that life, in general, requires you to be Agile if you are gearing for success.

 Still Wondering Why Agile?